 - Limitations: Models fail on poor data, overfit when features are noisy, and can’t predict sudden external events (product launches, algorithm updates).

-Industry analysis shows that teams relying solely on heuristics waste editorial effort; forecasts focus resources where expected ROI is highest.
+> Some industry analysis suggests that teams relying solely on heuristics may waste editorial effort, while forecasts could help focus resources where expected ROI is highest.

 Practical alignment of forecasts to business goals

-Practical example: a forecast predicts 15–25k extra monthly sessions for a targeted guide with a 3–5% signup conversion.
+Practical example: A forecast may predict approximately 15–25k extra monthly sessions for a targeted guide with an estimated 3–5% signup conversion.
 Assign a senior writer and SEO review, schedule for the high-search month, and reserve a small paid promotion budget to validate assumptions.

 | Approach | Data Requirements | Complexity | Typical Output |